OpenNebula/docs/source/operation/users_groups_management/auth_overview.rst

 Hypervisor Compatibility
 ================================================================================

-These guides are compatible with both KVM and vCenter hypervisors.
+These guides are compatible with all hypervisors.